nextcloud/spreed/docs/events.md

 * After event: `OCA\Talk\Events\ChatMessageSentEvent`
 * Since: 18.0.0

+### Duplicate share sent

+Sharing the same file a second time is prevented by the API.
+But this event is dispatched, so that the chat message can be created nevertheless.

+* Before event: `OCA\Talk\Events\BeforeDuplicateShareSentEvent`
+* After event: *Not available*
+* Since: 18.0.0

 ### System message sent

 `shouldSkipLastActivityUpdate` indicates whether multiple system messages are being sent.